KA-GNN: Kolmogorov-Arnold Graph Neural Networks for Molecular Property Prediction: Introduction

 \section{Introduction}

-Drug development is a complex and costly process, typically requiring decades of time and substantial investment \cite{dimasi2003price,munos2009lessons,dimasi2016innovation}.
-In this challenging landscape, artificial intelligence (AI) has become particularly valuable, significantly impacting the prediction of molecular properties and showing immense promise in drug design \cite{chen2018rise, chan2019advancing}.
-AI has greatly advanced virtual screening processes, potentially reducing the time and investment required \cite{carpenter2018machine, maia2020structure}.
-However, developing effective molecular representations and features remains a complex challenge.
+Drug development is a complex and costly process, typically requiring decades of time and substantial investment \cite{Hughes2011}.
+In this challenging landscape, artificial intelligence (AI) has become particularly valuable, significantly impacting the prediction of molecular properties and showing immense promise in drug design \cite{zhang2024attention, chan2019advancing}.
+AI has greatly advanced virtual screening processes, potentially reducing the time and investment required \cite{carpenter2018machine, maia2020structure, zhao2021identifying}.
 AI-based molecular models, which drive these advancements, generally fall into two categories: those based on molecular descriptors and end-to-end deep learning models \cite{xia2024understanding}.

 The first category relies on molecular descriptors or fingerprints as input features for machine learning algorithms.
 This process, known as featurization or feature engineering, involves not only capturing physical, chemical, and biological properties but also incorporating a wide array of fingerprints based on molecular structure information.
-Among these, structure-based fingerprints, particularly those derived from topological data analysis methods, have proven highly effective in molecular representation and featurization \cite{cang:2017topologynet, nguyen2020review, cang:2018representability, meng2021persistent}.
-The integration of these fingerprints with learning models has achieved significant success in various stages of drug design, including protein-ligand binding affinity prediction \cite{nguyen:2017rigidity, cang2018integration, nguyen2019agl}, protein mutation analysis \cite{chen2020mutations, wang2020mutations}, and drug discovery \cite{gao2020generative}, among other areas.
+Among these, structure-based fingerprints, particularly those derived from topological data analysis methods, have proven highly effective in molecular representation and featurization \cite{Duran2018, nguyen2020review, Bonner2022, meng2021persistent}.
+The integration of these fingerprints with learning models has achieved significant success in various stages of drug design, including protein-ligand binding affinity prediction \cite{nguyen2019agl, Szulc2023}, protein mutation analysis \cite{chen2020mutations, wang2020mutations}, and drug design \cite{gao2020generative,zhao2022geometric}, among other areas.